Making Technology Implementation a Success

 • A commitment from executive leadership, implementation teams, and other departmental stakeholders to communicate frequently, early, and often across implementation stages.

-Technology and Data Ecosystem
+Technology and data ecosystem

 • Do we have clearly defined and broadly accepted data definitions that span departmental units and are used consistently in our existing core systems of record?